JeremiahKaren/35percent.github.io/_posts/2017-05-30-one-blackfriars-luxury-living-amid-the-housing-crisis.md

 footer: true
 published: true
 ---
-Anyone troubled by the housing crisis can take comfort from **One Blackfriars**.
-Looming over the Thames like a wonky ice lolly, Berkeley Group's 50 storey glass tower will have 274 luxury homes, a 110-space multi-level car parking basement, a 152 room hotel, a gym, cinema, wine cellar. massage parlour, swimming pool and much else.
+Anyone troubled by the housing crisis can take comfort from **One Blackfriars** looming over the Thames like a wonky ice lolly on the former site of the [Blackfriars Rotunda](https://en.wikipedia.org/wiki/Blackfriars_Rotunda).
+Berkeley Group's 50 storey glass tower will have 274 luxury homes, a 110-space multi-level car parking basement, a 152 room hotel, a gym, cinema, wine cellar, massage parlour, swimming pool and much else.

 ![](http://35percent.org/img/obcgi.jpg)